menegax/SENG302-Organ-Donation-Management-System/doc/questions/tutor_questions.md

 - GitLab Runner... working?
 - What's up with storing Donors as a HashSet\<Donor>?
 Benefits?
 - How do we automate CLI testing?
+- How to link `/docs` folder to GitLab Wiki?